vetty88/amthlete-app/client/README.md

 1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.

-2. Build your app by running `npm run build`.
+2. Build your app by running `yarn run build`.

 3. Move into the build directory by running `cd build`.